May 22, 1907 – Laurence Olivier:

 The night before Olivier’s first marriage in 1930 to fellow actor Jill Esmond, a lesbian, Blakelock, who was to be his best man, climbed into Olivier’s bed, where Blakelock’s hands “strayed”.
 Olivier wrote in his memoir Confessions Of An Actor (1982) that this incident is true but he insisted that full-on sex never happen.

-Esmond divorced Olivier, citing adultery in 1940, naming Leigh.
-Leigh’s husband, Leigh Holman, also filed for divorce, citing Olivier.
-Leigh became the second Mrs. Laurence Olivier, getting her wish.
+Esmond divorced Olivier, citing adultery in 1940, and naming Leigh.
+Then Leigh’s handsome husband, Leigh Holman, also filed for divorce, citing Olivier.
+Leigh became the second Mrs. Olivier, getting her wish.

 During the filming of her Academy Award winning role in Gone With The Wind (1939), Leigh had exhibited the first symptoms of manic depression.
 Her mental illness turned their marriage into a nightmare for Olivier.
 Leigh was plagued by breakdowns and tortured by jealousy at Olivier’s acting talent.
 She took to booze and pills.

 Olivier looked to men for sex.
 In 1940, he met Danny Kaye and they started a long (fairly open for the times) flamboyant relationship.
 Coward was appalled to witness Olivier and Kaye openly exchanging kisses at parties.
 Coward despised Kaye and he referred to him as “Randy Dan” (Daniel Kaminski was Kaye’s real name).

 In 1950, when the Oliviers returned to Hollywood for Leigh to film A Streetcar Named Desire (1951), David Niven claims that he walked into the garden of their rented Hollywood home and: